Root Canal Therapy In San Diego

 What is a Root Canal?

 Root canal therapy is a procedure that saves an infected or badly decayed tooth from extraction.
-Here are some common symptoms that could indicate that you need a root canal:

 Persistent Pain